-Next, a combination of soda ash, caustic soda, and alum are added, based on the season, causing small particles to adhere together.
+Next, a combination of soda ash, lime, caustic soda, chlorine, and alum are added, based on the season, causing small particles to adhere together.
 This coagulation process creates heavier particles that will settle in the sedimentation basins.

 After sedimentation, chlorine is added for disinfection of bacteria and pathogenic organisms, those that can produce diseases.
 The water is then filtered to remove any remaining particulate matter.